ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 [^f1000]: Katz DS, Chue Hong NP, Clark T et al. Recognizing the value of software: a software citation guide [version 2; peer review: 2 approved].
 F1000Research 2021, 9:1257 (https://doi.org/10.12688/f1000research.26932.2)
-[^liltool]: This is a slightly snarky title responding to a [tweet](https://twitter.com/sk_emptyset/status/1261729463613693952) (isn't the use of "just" in "just a tool to access data" naive at best?).
-This lively thread also includes, in another place, an infamous [comparison of the tidyverse to a swivel chair](https://twitter.com/georgemsavva/status/1197122359515373574).
 [^usedit]: Note that this post is not about promoting _usage_ of your package, which is [covered briefly in the dev guide](https://devguide.ropensci.org/marketing.html).